shane2512/Persona-Your_AI_Digital_Twin/README.md

 - Vite for blazing-fast development
 - Tailwind CSS for styling
 - Framer Motion for smooth animations
-- Google's Gemini AI for intelligent insights
+- Claude Sonnet 4 for intelligent insights
 - Supabase for authentication and database
 - Netlify for serverless deployment